Conservation Letters

 - Conservation Letters Editorial, 2011

-Three types of articles are published in Conservation Letters:
+Five types of articles are published in Conservation Letters:

-- Letters: novel findings with high relevance for practice or policy
+• Letters: novel findings with high relevance for practice or policy.

-- Policy Perspectives: brief essays for a general audience on issues related to conservation and society
+• Policy Perspectives: brief essays for a general audience on issues related to conservation and society.

 Submissions should be no more than 2500-3000 words and contain no more than 8 tables and/or figures.